oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 }
 ```

-The same applies to Servlet `MockMvc` and `SecurityMockMvcRequestPostProcessors` that allow to mock OIDC Login, JWT and OpaqueToken authentication.
+The same applies to Servlet `MockMvc` and `SecurityMockMvcRequestPostProcessors` that allow mocking OIDC Login, JWT and OpaqueToken authentication.

 # Verify Authorization and Audience Validation

-Let's run an end to end test using HTTPie, to verify the authorization, and also that the audience is enforced in both services.
+Let's run an end-to-end test using HTTPie, to verify the authorization, and also that the audience is enforced in both services.

 First, create an eureka server:
 ```shell